kurapica/Scorpio/README.md

-When I make the [IGAS](https://www.curseforge.com/projects/21074/) library, I faced a problem: The whole system is based on an object-oriented program system [PLoop](https://wow.curseforge.com/projects/ploop), the more powerful I make it, the more classes and other features added, it make it too difficulty to be used by others.
+When I make the [IGAS](https://www.curseforge.com/projects/21074/) library, I faced a problem: The whole system is based on an object-oriented program system [PLoop](https://wow.curseforge.com/projects/ploop), the more powerful I make it, the more classes and other features added, it makes it too difficult to be used by others.
 Since I can't roll back, I choose to go deep.

 In the **Scorpio** project, the main purpose is creating a complex designed but easy-using platform for addon development.